turbot/steampipe-plugin-aws/docs/tables/aws_rds_db_recommendation.md

   issue_details is not null;
 ```

-### List the recommended actions details for a particular recommendation
+### List the recommended action details for a particular recommendation
-View all relevant details in a clear and organized manner, facilitating better planning and decision-making for database maintenance and optimization.
+View all relevant information clearly and organized, facilitating better planning and decision-making for database maintenance and optimization.

 ```sql+postgres
 select